 - Won denial of permanent injunction upon initial involvement in case against medical device manufacturer notwithstanding prior verdict of patent infringement where product generated annual revenue over $2 billion.

-- Won dismissal of a series of class action complaints arising out of multi-state tenancy-in-common real estate investments and related transactions seeking in excess of $30 million.
+- Won dismissal of a series of class action complaints arising out of multi-state tenancy-in-common real estate investments and related transactions seeking in excess of $45 million; won affirmance by California Court of Appeal.

 - Won dismissal of trade secret and product liability lawsuit in connection with a series of technology license agreements.

-- Won dismissal of a securities class action arising out of a nationwide municipal bond offering for construction of health care facilities and affirmance by the U.S. Ninth Circuit Court of Appeals.
+- Won dismissal of a securities class action arising out of a nationwide municipal bond offering for construction of health care facilities and affirmance by the Ninth Circuit.

 - Won summary judgment regarding claims in excess of $539 million regarding the manufacture, distribution and sale of specialty wire products.

-- Won dismissal of $60 million class action lawsuit by investors in real estate investment and development company alleged to have been a Ponzi scheme.
+- Won dismissal of $60 million class action lawsuit against Texas-based, international law firm by investors in real estate investment and development company alleged to have been a Ponzi scheme.
+Won affirmance of dismissal on appeal.

 - Won dismissal of claims in connection with defense of a shareholder derivative action in Delaware.